 Development beyond CRUD

-Having finished here, we can perform hot deploy, and see the changes simply by switching to the web browser and reopening the order editor, without stopping the application server.
+The changes in the existing screens will be hot deployed, and we will see the changes simply by switching to the web browser and reopening the order editor, without stopping the application server.

 As we can see, the order amount corresponds to the order lines, and if you modify them, the amount is recalculated.